Grilled corn and black bean salad (recipe)

-While there is no question that salmon is great for you — it consistently ranks at the top of healthy eating lists — it can seem intimidating to cook properly.
+While there is no question that salmon is great for you — it consistently ranks at the top of healthy eating lists — it can be an intimidating dish to prepare.

-Angelea Bruce, registered dietitian at Sharp Memorial's Laurel Amtower Cancer Institute and Neuro-Oncology Center reminds you that salmon is a great addition to your weekly grocery list — at least twice a week — for its excellent source of key vitamins and minerals, including vitamin B-12 and vitamin D.
+Angelea Bruce, registered dietitian at Sharp Memorial's Laurel Amtower Cancer Institute and Neuro-Oncology Center advises that salmon is a great addition to your weekly grocery list.
+She recommends eating it at least twice a week for its excellent source of key vitamins and minerals, including vitamins B-12 and D.

 Step 1: Choose the right salmon.